Salt Lake West Side Stories: Post Six

 We descended the last mountain by a passage excessively steep and abrupt, and continued our gradual descent through a narrow canon for five or six miles, when, suddenly emerging from the pass, and extensive and cultivated valley opened before us, at the same instant that we caught a glimpse of the distant bosom of the Great Salt Lake, which lay expanded before us to the westward, at the distance of some twenty miles.

 Descending the table-land which bordered the valley, extensive herds of cattle, horses and sheep were grazing in every direction, reminding us of that home and civilization from which we had so widely departed—for as yet the fields and houses were in a distance.
-Passing over some miles of pasture-land, we at length found ourselves in a broad and fenced street, extending westward in a straight line for several miles [likely confused with SLC’s north-south State Street].
+Passing over some miles of pasture-land, we at length found ourselves in a broad and fenced street, extending westward in a straight line for several miles [likely confused with SLC’s north-south streets such as East Temple or later Main Street].
 Houses of wood or sun-dried brick were thickly clustered in the vale before us, some thousands in number, and occupying a spot about as large as the City of New York [absent of Central Park and with the 1811 Commission Plan of gridded streets creeping northward 1850 Manhattan was 20 square miles].
 They were mostly small, one story high, and perhaps not more than one occupying an acre of land [lots where 1.25 acre in size].
 The whole space for miles, excepting the streets and the houses, was in a high state of cultivation.
 Fields of yellow wheat stood waiting for the harvest, and Indian corn, potatoes, oats, flax and all kinds of garden vegetables, were growing in perfusion, and seemed about in the same state of forwardness as in the same latitude in the States.

 At first sight of all these signs of cultivation in the wilderness, we were transported with wonder and pleasure.
 Some wept, some gave three cheers, and some laughed, and some ran and fairly danced for joy— while all felt inexpressibly happy to find themselves once more amid scenes which mark the progress of advancing civilization.
 We passed on amid scenes like these, expecting every moment to come to some commercial center, some business point in the Great Metropolis of the mountains; but we were disappointed.
 No hotels, sign-posts, cake and beer shop, barber-pole, market house, grocery, provision, dry goods or hardware stores distinguished one part of the town from another, not even a bakery or a merchant’s sign was anywhere discernible.